FreeFem/FreeFem-doc/docs/documentation/chapter9.md

 ### A dielectric sphere example with FreeFem++

 We now compute the fundamental mode frequency for a fused silica sphere.
 The sphere is 36 micrometer in diameter, the refractive index is 1.46, the boundary condition is the magnetic wall (which can actually be omitted as it holds automatically).
-The example can be found in `:::freefem examples++-eigenvalue/WGM-sphere.edp` in the distribution.
+The example can be found in `:::freefem examples++-eigenvalue/WGM-sphere.edp` $\codered$ in the distribution.